 - In accordance with campus-wide Bay Path College policy, non-Bay Path organizations may be charged a fee for the use of Hatch Library facilities.

 - Library patrons who abuse this or other Hatch Library policies may be prohibited from using the library.
-Currently this restriction applies until further notice to non-Bay Path College users under the age of 18.
+Currently this restriction applies, until further notice, to non-Bay Path College users under the age of 18, unless accompanied by an adult.

-- Printing on Library public terminals and microform machines is subsidized through student tuition and costs are not passed on to the user.
+- Printing on Library public terminals is subsidized through student tuition and costs are not passed on to the user.
 Library users will be charged the market price for copies made on the leased copy machine.

 - Library staff are expected to call Campus Public Safety immediately if at all threatened or made to feel uncomfortable by any library user.